 Institutional Authority

-The President of Cal State East Bay has designated the Associate Vice President (AVP) from the Office of Research and Sponsored Programs (ORSP), as the responsible institutional official (IO) for oversight of the University’s human research protections program.
+The President of Cal State East Bay has designated the Associate Vice President (AVP) from the Office of Research and Sponsored Programs (ORSP), who is the Chief Research officer, as the responsible institutional official (IO) for oversight of the University’s human research protections program.
 The ORSP facilitates sponsored research on the CSUEB campus, and provides grant and contract pre-award and post-award services related to research, creative activity, and sponsored programs.

 The CSUEB IRB has jurisdiction over all human subject research (as defined below) conducted under the auspices of the institution, which includes research: